• Home

 If you want a gumbo that is more like a thicker stew, combine 1 tablespoon cornstarch and 1/4 cup water in a cup/bowl and stir until lumps are gone.
 Then add that to the Gumbo after it’s finished cooking.
 Stir until well combined and the broth thickens up.

-Without a pressure cooker, this recipe can be easily modified for a dutch oven or stock pot.
-Create the roux over medium high heat, whisk constantly, and then slow simmer the gumbo.
+This recipe can be easily modified without a pressure cooker for a dutch oven or stock pot.
+Create the roux over medium-high heat, whisking constantly, and then slow simmer the gumbo.
 Easy Peasy!

 This chicken and sausage gumbo is super easy to make using a pressure cooker.
 This version does not have okra.